tolarewaju3/codelikethewind/5g-streaming/README.md

 We’ll use AMQ Streams to handle events being generated from our cell devices.

-**First, we’ll install the AMQ Streams Operator.** On the left menu of the OpenShift console, select `Operators → OperatorHub` and type “AMQ Streams”.
+**First, we’ll install the AMQ Streams Operator.** On the left menu of the OpenShift console, select `Operators → OperatorHub` and type `AMQ Streams`.
 Click Install.
-Make sure the “Installed Namespace” is `openshift-operators.` Click Install again.
+Make sure the Installed Namespace is `openshift-operators`.
+Click Install again.

 ![AMQ Streams Installation](img/streams_install_overview.png)

-After the operator finishes installing, we’ll **create a new Kafka cluster.** On the left menu, select “Operators → Installed Operators” and click “AMQ Streams”.
-Under the “Provided APIs”, create an instance of Kafka.
+After the operator finishes installing, we’ll **create a new Kafka cluster.** On the left menu, select `Operators → Installed Operators` and click “AMQ Streams”.
+Under “Provided APIs”, create an instance of Kafka.
 Name the cluster `my-cluster` and use the default settings.
-Click “Create”.
+Click `Create`.

 ![AMQ Streams Installation](img/streams_cluster.png)

 Finally, we’ll create a topic to stream our call events.
 In the horizontal menu, select Kafka Topic.
-Click “Create Kafka Topic” and name the topic `call-records`.
+Click `Create Kafka Topic` and name the topic `call-records`.

 ## Deploy Data Grid & MySQL Storage

 We’ll use data grid to cache our call events for quick access.
-Data Grid is a **distributed, in-memory cache that accelerates data processing.**
+Data Grid is a distributed, in-memory cache that accelerates data processing.

-First, **we’ll install the Data Grid Operator.** On the left menu, select Operators → OperatorHub and type “Data Grid”.
+First, **we’ll install the Data Grid Operator.** On the left menu, select `Operators → OperatorHub` and type `Data Grid`.
 Click Install.
-The “Installed Namespace” should be `openshift-operators`.
+The Installed Namespace should be `openshift-operators`.
 Click Install again.

-After the operator finishes installing, **create a new data grid cluster.** On the left menu, select Operators → Installed Operators and click “Data Grid”.
+After the operator finishes installing, **create a new data grid cluster.** On the left menu, select `Operators → Installed Operators` and click “Data Grid”.
 Select "Infinispan Cluster" under the provided APIs.

 ![Data Grid Installation](img/data_grid_install.png)

-Switch to the YAML view.
-Replace everything in the editor with the configuration below.
+**Switch to the YAML view.** Replace everything in the editor with the configuration below.

 ```
 apiVersion: infinispan.org/v1